 Apart from hand luggage, we accept a handbag, a document bag, a camera bag or a laptop bag.

-Can I add extra baggage to my booking?
+How can I add extra baggage to my flight and what are the prices?

 How many kilograms of baggage allowance do I have on my flight?